Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

-Prepare a hole for the camellia.
-Dig the hole one and a half times as deep, and twice as wide as the current pot.
+- Prepare a hole for the camellia.
+Dig the hole one and a half times as deep and twice as wide as the current pot.

-Remove the camellia from the pot and gently spread the roots apart.
+- Remove the camellia from the pot and gently spread the roots apart.

-Combine the soil from the hole with a generous amount of peat moss or compost.
+- Combine the soil from the hole with a generous amount of peat moss or compost.

-Set the camellia in the hole and backfill with dirt mixture.
-Add enough dirt to fill surround the roots, making sure to keep the shrub at about the same soil height as it was planted in the pot.
+- Set the camellia in the hole and backfill with dirt mixture.
+Add enough dirt to surround the roots, making sure to keep the shrub at about the same soil height as it was in the pot.
 Don’t allow the base of the trunk to go below the soil line.

-Apply at least two inches of mulch around the base of the shrub to help keep moisture levels high.
+- Apply at least two inches of mulch around the base of the shrub to help keep moisture levels high.

-Water the plant thoroughly at planting and regularly through the growing cycle.
+- Water the plant thoroughly at planting and regularly through the growing cycle.

 How to Prune Camellias

-Pinch off the tender ends of branches by hand, or use a pair of sterilized clippers to remove tips of the branches.
+- Pinch off the tender ends of branches by hand, or use a pair of sterilized clippers to remove tips of the branches.

-Pests And Problems
+Pests and Problems

-Keep the area under your camellia tidy to help prevent fungus.
+- Fungus: Keep the area under your camellia tidy to help prevent fungus.
 Rake and remove fallen blooms and leaves frequently.